marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

       struct foo f;
     };

-.. option:: -Wnopacked-bitfield-compat, -Wpacked-bitfield-compat
-.. option:: -Wno-packed-bitfield-compat
+.. option:: -Wnopacked-bitfield-compat, -Wpacked-bitfield-compat, -Wno-packed-bitfield-compat

   The 4.1, 4.2 and 4.3 series of GCC ignore the ``packed`` attribute on bit-fields of type ``char``.
 This was fixed in GCC 4.4 but